Variational and linearly-implicit integrators, with applications: Z S: structure-preserving and stable integrators

-\end{Integrator} It was known \cite{MaWe:01} that Newmark is 2nd-order accurate when $\gamma=1/2$ and 1st-order otherwise, and it is generally implicit when $\beta\neq 0$.
-It was also shown \cite{KaMaOrWe00} that Newmark is variational for arbitrary $\beta$ when $\gamma=1/2$ (we will restrict ourselves to this case throughout this paper).
-However, it is worth noticing that the symplectic form that Integrator \ref{Newmark} preserves is not the canonical one.
-In fact, it was shown \cite{SkZhSc97,MaWe:01} that if one pushes forward the Newmark integrator by a coordinate transformation $\eta:TQ \rightarrow TQ$ defined as
+\end{Integrator} Newmark is generally implicit when $\beta\neq 0$.
+When $\gamma=1/2$, it is 2nd-order accurate and variational \cite{KaMaOrWe00}, and we restrict ourselves to this case in this paper.
+Integrator \ref{Newmark} does not preserve the canonical symplectic form, and it was shown \cite{SkZhSc97,MaWe:01} that if one pushes forward the update map by a coordinate transform $\eta:TQ \rightarrow TQ$ defined as

 then we obtain an integrator that preserves the canonical symplectic form on $T^*Q$: \begin{Integrator} \textbf{Push-forward Newmark:}